survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 ```

 Patching is needed still as we have to make the application side aware of hot loading.

+T> This tweak may not be needed in the future as *react-hot-loader* evolves.
+It is possible to inject an empty module for `'react-hot-loader/patch'` if it detects that production environment is used.
+For now, this extra tweak is needed.

 ## Setting Up the Application